 SecretKey key = new SecretKeySpec(sharedSecret.getBytes(), "AES");

-// 2. decrypt the JWE into JWT
+// 2. parse and decrypt the outer JWE layer of the request

-JWEObject jweObject = JWEObject.parse(minitokenStr);
+JWEObject jweObject = JWEObject.parse(requestTokenStr);

 EncryptionMethod enc = jweObject.getHeader().getEncryptionMethod();